pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

     Class Idx: 2 [0.59249353, 0.40750644]

-This clearly has partitioned the class into two.
-Which is not the intended case, Also it can't be expected from CrossEntropy as it clearly a multi class paritioning loss.
-Lets try with BinaryCrossEntropy
+This identifiably has partitioned the class into two, which is not the intended case, Also it can't be expected from CrossEntropy as it a multi-class partitioning loss.
+Let us try with BinaryCrossEntropy

 ### BinaryCrossEntopy